 - Spinal stenosis

-The GP decides to adopt a ‘watch and wait’ approach at this point, given the absence of any neurological signs and short duration of symptoms.
+The GP decides to adopt a ‘watch and wait’ approach, given the absence of any neurological signs and the short duration of symptoms.

-1. Sick leave from work for at least 1 week
+- Sick leave of at least 1 week

 Failure to improve